-Grammarly correctly brands this email in the most simple way possible; an appropriately sized logo appears at the top without any fanfare, for a nice quick load and instant brand recognition.
+Grammarly correctly brands this email in the most simple way possible.
+Notice an appropriate logo appears at the top without any fanfare.
+This makes for a nice quick load and instant brand recognition.

-The header text reaffirms the offer, but goes one step further by telling me how long it lasts (just two days – so, plenty of urgency).
+The header text reaffirms the offer.
+And, goes one step further by telling me how long it lasts (just two days – so, plenty of urgency).